LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the ``arbitrary`` library category multifile predicates.

-Note that is possible to complement the random tests performed by QuickCheck by defining a surrogate predicate that calls the predicate being tested and performs additional checks on the generated random values.

 Skipping tests
 --------------